MarkPearlCoZa/Blog_General/_posts/2015-05-09-Frustrations-In-Learning.md

 #### Change can be painful, make sure you are committed

 Change can be extremely painful.
 Some days I really wanted to give up.
 Had it not been for the "money" I forked out for the keyboard I would have given up.
-Now I could never imagine a world where I would not have a keyboard like I do.
+Now, I could never imagine a world where I would not have a keyboard like I do.
 It has been totally worth it.
 Being fully committed to change something is important - if you don't have something to loose you are not going to change.

 #### Speak to people who are on the same journey